Project

 Matteo

-Updated by Matteo Pinna Pintor about 1 year ago
+Updated by Matteo Pinna Pintor almost 2 years ago

 I also realize now the issue is less debilitating than at first sight, because the codes with the fourth-digit zeroes seem to apply only to some observations, and there are other observations for those 3-digit classes in which the last digit is a positive number.